Timeline of Progress

 The Water District secures a $30K Drinking Water Source Protection Grant through Oregon DEQ and Business Oregon to develop the Arch Cape Forest Watershed Plan.

-OWEB Stakeholder Engagement grant is acquired for the hiring of an outreach coordinator for a one-year term.
+OWEB Stakeholder Engagement grant is acquired for the hiring of an outreach coordinator for one-year.

 The archcapeforest.org website is developed for public engagement.

-Visioning work begins on a mission statement and public engagement strategy.
+A mission statement and public engagement strategy are developed.

-Arch Cape Water District (ACWD) begins discussing the idea of community forestry
+Arch Cape Water District begins discussing the idea of community forestry